 A: The Camp Keaton Meet & Greet evening event held in May, date to be announced, provides an important opportunity for campers, families, and volunteers to meet each other and receive additional important information about Camp Keaton.
-For children and teenagers who are feeling shy about going to camp with people they don’t know, this event provides a safe and supportive opportunity to begin to build connections and community with other campers.
-You will also be given a packing list.
-All campers and families will be asked to attend.
+For children and youth who are feeling shy about going to camp with people they don’t know, this event provides a safe and supportive opportunity to begin to build connections and community with other campers.
+Families will be given a packing list, what and what not to bring to camp.
+All campers and families are asked to attend.

 Q: How will my camper be transported to and from camp?

-A: Campers, staff, and volunteers will travel to and from Camp Keaton by bus.
+A: Campers, staff, and volunteers will travel to and from Camp Wenonah by bus.